clarkvd/DimentiaDetection/README.md

 ## Running the Models
 - Run the first 2 blocks in "ResNet" section
-- Run the first 4 clocks in "Alexnet" section
+- Run the first 4 blocks in "Alexnet" section
 - Run the only block in "Load Models" section
 At this point you have all 4 models (Resnet, VGG16, Inception-V3, Alexnet) availible to use